Oxcarbazepine (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, depression, or low sodium in the blood.
-Also tell him if you have had an allergic reaction to carbamazepine (Tegretol®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or liver disease.
+Also tell your doctor if you are allergic to carbamazepine or tartrazine.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.
-Stopping the medicine suddenly may cause your seizures to return or to occur more often.
+The seizures might become more frequent if you suddenly stop using this medicine.

-- Birth control pills may not work as well while you are using this medicine.
-Use another form of birth control together with your pills to prevent pregnancy.
+- Birth control that uses hormones may not work as well while you are using this medicine.
+Use a different type of birth control if you need to.
+Talk with your doctor if you have questions.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.